Gwinnett County assistance programs.

 The local community action agency, the Partnership for Community Action, Inc., is a non-profit organization that people can turn to for aid.
 They have several local offices, but can be reached at (770) 564 1702.
 Read below to find some of what they can offer.

-Also, it is important to note that if the Housing Counselor is unable to negotiate a loan modification with the lender, PCA will then assist the individual/family with relocating to an apartment or single home managed by a third-party management firm, and they may be able to provide grants to help people move.
+- Also, it is important to note that if the Housing Counselor is unable to negotiate a loan modification with the lender, PCA will then assist the individual/family with relocating to an apartment or single home managed by a third-party management firm.
+In addition to that, they may be able to provide grants to help people move.
 However, if they can’t get a modification, you may be able to really slow down the foreclosure process.
 Learn how to delay or slow down a foreclosure.

-Georgia Low Income Energy Assistance Program (LIHEAP) - The federal government funded LIHEAP program provides a one-time cash grant/payment to assist low and moderate income families with paying for air conditioning and summer cooling bills, as well as home heating bills in the winter.
+- Georgia Low Income Energy Assistance Program (LIHEAP) - The federal government funded LIHEAP program provides a one-time cash grant/payment to assist low and moderate income families with paying for air conditioning and summer cooling bills, as well as home heating bills in the winter.
 The program is funded by the federal government as well as the Georgia Department of Human Resources, Division of Family and Children Services.
-Call the Partnership for Community Action, Inc. for more information, or click for details.

 Senior citizens and families with an income below poverty levels can apply for free air conditioners from LIHEAP or local charities.
 A grant program pays for these, or they may be donated by the Salvation Army or a church.
 Find how to apply for a free air conditioning unit or window fan.